dantol29/network-snake/README.md

 - [x] Add const
 - [] If game field is not square - it is not rendered correctly
 - [] Review potential data races
-- [] When player quits and rejoins - do not increase game field
+- [x] When player quits and rejoins - do not increase game field

 ## Features

 - [x] Scale game field when new player is joining
-- [] Add ability for screen to move with the snake
+- [x] Center snake on the screen
 - [] Improve graphics - draw smooth snake position transactions before new data arrives

 ## Materials